Retail sales may not be as bad as they look

 Many retailers have more room to breathe.

 We got even more good news on inflation this week.
 The increases in wholesale prices paid by producers, including retailers, have slowed notably.
-That puts less pressure on businesses to raise prices, even while they maintain their profit margins.
+That puts less pressure on businesses to raise prices while maintaining their profit margins.

-And about those margins: back of getting back to normal will likely involving narrowing them.
+And about those margins, part of returning to normal will likely involve narrowing them.
 As Fed Vice Chair Brainard noted in a speech yesterday:

 That’s not something retailers will do out of the goodness of their hearts, but consumers and competitive forces can get us there.